 Know How Your Air Conditioning Unit Works

-Most air conditioners come with two basic parts: the outdoor unit (condenser/compressor) that is located next to your house and the indoor unit (evaporator) that is placed in a central duct close to your furnace.
-In case you have a heat pump rather than a furnace, the indoor system would be in the air handler.
+Most air conditioners come with two basic parts: the outdoor unit (condenser/compressor) that is located next to your house and the indoor unit (evaporator) that is placed in a central duct close to your heat pump.
+In case you have a heat pump, the indoor system would be in the air handler.
 You can use the same maintenance steps presented here.
-In case the furnace appears different from the one that is show or if you have a heat pump, you should refer to the owner’s manual to know how to deal with it.
+In case you have a heat pump, you should refer to the owner’s manual to know how to deal with it.

 Keep It Tidy